MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

 2. Below the email editor, select **Offer survey incentives to respondents (US only)**.

 3. Optionally, select **Insert** > **Survey incentives information** to insert additional information about survey incentives in the email message.

+When a respondent completes a survey, a promo code is displayed.
+The respondent can then go to the Microsoft Rewards dashboard to redeem the code and enter sweepstakes.

 ## Experience of a survey respondent